playBit1/firstJava/README.md

 # firstJava
-Cinema Room manager project from jet brain academy
+Cinema Room manager and chatbot projects from jetbrains academy